 Compared to the older SB4.5 that had a bit less travel, steeper geometry, and required a little more finesse to get around obstacles, the SB130 is happy to take the straight line, plow through everything approach.
 The ideal SB130 rider is one that finds the SB100 a little under-gunned for their typical riding, but doesn't quite need the sheer monster truck handling of the SB150.
 Instead, the SB130 finds a nice balance between trail and enduro.
 We'd call it an aggressive trail bike that's fast both up and down the mountain, and is happy to dabble in the occasional enduro race.
 130mm of rear travel may not seem like much, but it's designed to pair with a 150mm travel fork up front which is a better indication of the bike's intentions.
 Simply put, the SB130 flies down flowy singletrack with both playfulness and composure, but is ready to save your hide when things get rough and rowdy.

 The frame itself is constructed from Yeti's TURQ-Series carbon fiber, delivering superior stiffness, just enough compliance, and seriously responsive handling.
 High-modulus carbon fiber is meticulously hand laid using carefully researched and tested carbon layup structures to reinforce critical tube junctions and high-stress areas without adding excess weight or bulk.
-The result is a frame that is roughly 220g lighter than the standard C-Series carbon, with the same levels of strength and stiffness.
-For the 2020 model year, Yeti refined the TURQ carbon layup even further to provide increased levels of stiffness and durability.
+The result is a frame that is roughly 250g lighter than the standard C-Series carbon, with the same levels of strength and stiffness.
 The design is tested for durability by Yeti's hard-charging enduro bruiser Riche Rude, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
 The frame comes with molded guards to protect the downtube and chainstay, and incorporates full-length cable tunnels to simplify maintenance since the housing slides easily through the frame and pops out in the same place every time.
-Lastly, it's worth mentioning that there's enough clearance in the rear triangle for up to 2.5in tires.
+Lastly, it's worth mentioning that there's enough clearance in the rear triangle for 2.5in trail rubber.

 - 130mm of plush travel gobbles bumps and soaks up bigger hits